 - Sophisticated brain imaging to identify those at high risk for neurological complications sustained from concussions

 - Identifying genetic factors for those at higher risk of developing long-term problems from multiple concussions

 - New head and neck gear to limit the severity and prevent concussions

-- The use of acupuncture to treat symptoms due to brain injury
+- The use of acupuncture to treat symptoms due to TBI or other head injuries

 - Supplements and other preventive medications for those at high-risk of concussions

 Please call 877.570.7020 for more information on treatment and signs of head injuries or to schedule an appointment with one of our concussion and head injury specialists.
 You can also submit an online intake form.